 Who Gets Piriformis Syndrome?

 Piriformis syndrome may occur in 6-8% of people with lower back pain and is six times more common in women than men.
+It may be more common in long-distance bicycle riders, tennis players, skiers and lorry drivers.

 What Causes Piriformis Syndrome?